How to invest in the S&P 500 in the UK

 Key takeaways

-• The S&P 500 index is made up of 500 of the biggest and best companies in the US.
+• The S&P 500 index is made up of just over 500 of the biggest and best US companies.

-• Watch out for any ongoing fees, usually referred to as “TER” and aim for as low as possible.
+• Watch out for any ongoing fees, usually referred to as “TER” – aim for as little as possible.

 S&P 500 ETFs

-One of the best ways to invest in the S&P 500 index from the UK is by using an exchange-traded fund (ETF).
-These funds let you invest in all the stocks within the index in a single investment.
+One of the best ways to invest in the S&P 500 index from the UK is with an exchange-traded fund (ETF).
+These let you invest in all 500 stocks in a single investment.
+Here are the best-performing ETFs.

 Note: We’ve added a link next to each of these funds, which takes you to a share trading app where you can sign up to invest in that S&P 500 fund.